YouSafe/saiph/README.md

 # chess-engine

-A simple chess engine project using the lichess bot framework and UCI protocol.
+A chess engine using the UCI protocol.